-- 1. To elect three Class I directors to our board of directors to serve until the 2018 annual meeting of stockholders (Proposal 1); - 2.
-To ratify the appointment of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 (Proposal 2); - 3.
+- 1. To elect three Class III directors to our board of directors to serve until the 2020 Annual Meeting of Stockholders (Proposal 1); - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 (Proposal 2); - 3.
 To approve, on an advisory basis, the compensation of our named executive officers (Proposal 3); and - 4.
 To transact any other business properly brought before the Annual Meeting.